 - Impeccable plan transparency

-- A major overhaul of the website user interface for inVest participants (needs major improvements), or simply abandon the in-house administration and outsource it to Vanguard.
+- An overhaul of the website user interface for Invest529 participants (needs major improvements), or simply abandon the in-house administration and outsource it to a reputable low-cost third party such as Vanguard.

 - Modern account features (i.e. one account that holds all funds, not a separate accounts for each)

 - Ease of payment to in-state or out-of-state colleges

 Below I list the four Virginia 529 plans and give a quick summary.
 Then I’ll elaborate on each one.
 When plan updates are announced, I do my best to update the sections.

 Virginia 529 Review Basics

 According to the Virginia 529 website, it is the nation’s largest 529 program with more than $54 billion in assets.
 Virginia residents who participate in the plan can contribute up to $4,000 dollars per each prepaid tuition account or savings trust account, which is tax deductible from their Virginia state return, but not a federal tax return.

 So if you contribute $4,000, and live in Virginia, you pay taxes on $4,000 less than you would have if you did not contribute.

 For example, if you have more than $17,000 of taxable income (if you are reading this you, you probably do), and you contribute $4,000 to a Virginia 529 program account, you do not pay taxes on that $4,000.